 Caring for your pearls

 Pearls are relatively soft and can scratch easily, especially if stored with other jewellery.
 Avoid spraying perfume or other strong chemicals on to your pearls, and keep them away from direct heat.

-When cleaning your pearls, refrain from using solutions that contain ammonia or other strong detergents.
+When cleaning your pearls, refrain from using any strong detergents.
 Instead, keep them clean by wiping them with a dry, lint-free fabric.
 Keep your pearls in a soft pouch made of chamois, silk, leather or another non-abrasive material.
 Never store pearls in a plastic bag.